amartincolby/Rust-Quick-Guide/README.md

     futures return the box but do not run the function.
 The function must be "polled".
 Polling is done with the `await` keyword.
 If you are coming from Python, a language to which I have paid little attention, this pattern should be familiar.
-This means that Rust more strictly enforces what can call an async function.
+This means that Rust more strictly enforces what we can call an async function.
 Unlike JavaScript, where any function can call an async function, in Rust, _only_ async functions can call other async functions.
+No more concerns about the color of your function!

     The second key difference is that async operations in Rust are not part of the language per se, but instead a standard syntax around multiple possible